Fitzroy Crossing, Western Australia: Media

 Fitzroy Crossing is home to Wangki Radio, a small Aboriginal community radio station that broadcasts on 936AM to the townsite and most outer communities in the Fitzroy Valley.
 Wangki Radio provides the latest news, weather, road reports and music to people in the remote parts of the Kimberley.
 ABC Radio also broadcasts two radio stations in Fitzroy; ABC Local Radio 106.1 and ABC Radio National 107.7.
 Fitzroy Crossing also receives all regional Western Australian digital television stations.

 Climate

-Fitzroy Crossing has a climate that is in transition between a tropical monsoon climate (Am) and a semi-arid climate (Bsh).
+Fitzroy Crossing has a semi-arid climate (Bsh).
 The climate is very hot, with the average maximum temperature ranging from 30 °C in July to 41 °C in November.
 The highest temperature was recorded on 1 January 1969, when it reached 47.9 °C, while the lowest minimum was recorded on 27 June 1971, when the temperature dropped to 0.6 °C. Most of the rainfall occurs from December to March.
 April through to October are dry, but cooler.